YarRuin/LOBAP/README.md

    - Click **Host a pre-generated game**
    - Upload the generated `.zip` file
      (usually located in `C:\ProgramData\Archipelago\output`)

+6. Create the room
-   - *Actually you can host locally, without website.
+- *Actually you can host room locally, without website.
 If you need so, check [this guide](https://archipelago.gg/tutorial/Archipelago/setup_en)*

-6. Create the room

 ## Connecting to Archipelago